 History of Yamunotri Temple :

-Yamunotri temple lies to the left bank of sacred river Yamuna, and was constructed by Maharaja Pratap Shah of Tehri Garhwal region.
+Yamunotri temple lies to the left bank of the sacred river the Yamuna and was constructed by Maharaja Pratap Shah of Tehri Garhwal region.
 The goddess Yamuna has been beautifully carved out from black marble and holds the esteemed value of Divine Mother at par with Goddess Ganga.
-Yamuna has the frivolity and the roots of this mannerism allude to the mythological event, where Yamuna’s mother didn’t have an eye contact with her husband all through her life.
+The Yamuna has the frivolity and the roots of this mannerism allude to the mythological event, where Yamuna’s mother didn’t have eye contact with her husband all through her life.

 Best Time to Visit:

-The temple opens on last week of April, or first week of May on the eve of Akshya-Tritya.
+The temple opens on last week of April, or the first week of May on the eve of Akshaya-Tritiya.
 The shrine closes for the devotees on the consecrated Diwali Day with a ritual ceremony performed by senior priests of the shrine.
-The temple’s gates are left open the next season for the devotees on the auspicious occasion of Akshya-Tritya.
+The temple’s gates are left open the next season for the devotees on the auspicious occasion of Akshaya-Tritiya.